Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Main results

-In the context of diffusion processes in $\bb R^n$, in view of the continuity of the quasi-potential, it is simple to check that the functionals defined in \eqref{2:qp} and \eqref{genqpdav} are identical.
+In the context of diffusion processes in $\bb R^n$, in view of the continuity of the quasi-potential, it is simple to check that the functionals defined in (\ref{2qp}) and (\ref{genqpdav}) are identical.
 We show this is also the case in the present setting in which the quasi-potential is only lower semicontinuous.

-Our next result states that the quasi-potential has a simple representation in terms of the function $\gamma_{\upbar\rho}$, which does not depend on the divergenceless part $\widetilde E$ in the decomposition \eqref{2:E=}.
-Moreover, the variational problem on the right hand side of \eqref{genqpdav} has a unique minimizer that can be explicitly characterized.
+The next result states that the quasi-potential has a simple representation in terms of the function $\gamma_{\upbar{\rho}}$, which does not depend on the divergenceless part $\wwidetilde E$ in the decomposition (\ref{2E=}).
+Moreover, the variational problem on the right-hand side of (\ref{genqpdav}) has a unique minimizer that can be explicitly characterized.
 We first introduce such optimal path.
-Recall \eqref{7:Mbr}.
-Fix $\upbar\rho\in[0,1]$, $\rho\in M (\bar\rho)$, and let $v: [0,+\infty)\times\bb T^d \to [0,1]$ be the weak solution to
+Recall (\ref{7Mbr}).
+Fix $\upbar{\rho}\in[0,1]$, $\rho\in M (\bar\rho)$, and let $v\dvtx [0,+\infty)\times\bb T^d \to[0,1]$ be the weak solution to